 4. John Ridgeway McNeill Shelford was born on 23rd March 1909 at No 152 Sutton Court Road, Chiswick in London.
 In 1931 he married Beatrice a daughter of J. W. Deuchar of Dissington Hall in Northumberland.
 In 1935 John was killed in a motor accident.
 They had no children.

 5. Gordon Hope McNeill Shelford was born in 1916, was ordained and became Rector of Haslemere in Surrey, but later he left the Church.
 In 1943 he married Ethel Patricia (Pat) Hargreaves Bolton, a daughter of Col G. H. Bolton, OBE, MC, DL, of Newchurch Rossendale in Lancashire.
 They had three girls and a boy:

 a.
 Judith Patricia, born 1944

 b.
 John Leonard, born 1947, married with two children;

 d.
 Victoria, born 1953, married.

-In the late 1960s Gordon married secondly Ann, but they had no children and Gordon died in 1989 aged 73.
+In the late 1960s Gordon married secondly Ann, and had a son.
+Gordon died in 1989 aged 73.